-Eric Aramayo presents Mr. Lynne Conde with a bouquet of roses from the New England District team.
+Eric Aramayo presents Mrs. Lynne Conde with a bouquet of roses from the New England District team.

 Maj.
-Gen. Kent Savre congratulations Col. Christopher Barron on his retirement.
+Gen. Kent Savre congratulates Col. Christopher Barron on his service at his retirement ceremony.

 Col. Christopher Barron retires after 26 years of service